Physics-Informed Global Extraction of the Universal Small-$x$ Dipole Amplitude

 DIS measurements, in particular of reduced total and heavy-flavor production cross sections at small-$x$ provide the clean lever arm to probe saturation dynamics.
 DIS off nuclei is especially compelling because saturation effects are parametrically enhanced in heavy nuclei~\cite{Kowalski:2007rw}.
 The future Electron-Ion Collider (EIC)~\cite{AbdulKhalek:2021gbh,Aschenauer:2017jsk,Accardi:2012qut} will enable precision measurements over a broad kinematic range in the gluon longitudinal momentum fraction $x_B$ and photon virtuality $Q^2$.
 Establishing nonlinear QCD dynamics at collider energies and quantifying its impact on the small-$x_B$ structure of protons and nuclei will therefore require global analyses that simultaneously confront multiple, complementary DIS channels.
 In particular, combining inclusive and heavy-flavor data is essential because they probe different dipole sizes and hence different regions of the dipole amplitude.

-Despite substantial progress, several intertwined issues remain in small-$x_B$ global analyses.
-First, achieving a simultaneous description of DIS reduced total cross section $\sigma_r$ and the charm reduced cross section $\sigma_r^{c\bar c}$ is challenging~\cite{Albacete:2009fh,Albacete:2010sy,Lappi:2013zma,Mantysaari:2018zdd,Ducloue:2019jmy}.
-Because charm production preferentially probes smaller dipoles, $\sigma_r^{c\bar c}$ imposes particularly stringent constraints on the short-distance behavior of $N(r,x_B)$ and on the conventional assumed nonperturbative initial condition for the evolution.
-Second, exclusive vector-meson photoproduction provides an independent universality test of the same dipole amplitude; in practice, exclusive vector meson (e.g. $J/\psi$) data can impose partially competing constraints, depending on the modeling of impact-parameter dependence and other ingredients specific to exclusive channels~\cite{Mantysaari:2018zdd,Mantysaari:2022ffw,Mantysaari:2022kdm,Mantysaari:2024zxq,Hentschinski:2025ovo,Mantysaari:2025ltq}.
-Third, widely used initial-condition parametrizations can yield a momentum-space dipole, $S(k_T,x_B)$ defined in Eq.~(\ref{eq:FT}), becomes negative over parts of the $k_T$ range, which is in tension with the Fourier-positivity constraints discussed in Refs.~\cite{Albacete:2009fh,Giraud:2016lgg,Ducloue:2019jmy}.
-Enforcing Fourier positivity is important for a consistent momentum-space interpretation of dipole amplitude and for its connection to the gluon content of the hadron~\cite{Gelis:2003vh,Blaizot:2004wu,Blaizot:2004wv,Dumitru:2005gt,Lappi:2013zma,Caucal:2025zkl}.
+{ Despite substantial progress, several intertwined issues remain in small-$x_B$ global analyses.
+First, achieving a simultaneous description of DIS reduced total cross section $\sigma_r$ and the charm reduced cross section $\sigma_r^{c \bar{c}}$ is challenging~\cite{Albacete:2009fh,Albacete:2010sy,Lappi:2013zma,Mantysaari:2018zdd,Ducloue:2019jmy}.
+Because charm production preferentially probes smaller dipoles, $\sigma_r^{c \bar{c}}$ imposes particularly stringent constraints on the short-distance behavior of $N(r,x_B)$ and on the conventionally assumed nonperturbative initial condition for the evolution.
+Second, widely used initial-condition parameterizations can yield a momentum-space dipole, $S(k_T,x_B)$ defined in Eq.~(\ref{eq:FT}),that becomes negative over parts of the $k_T$ range, which is in tension with the Fourier-positivity constraints discussed in Refs.~\cite{Albacete:2009fh,Giraud:2016lgg,Ducloue:2019jmy}.
+This problem has been highlighted for some 25 years.
+Enforcing Fourier positivity is important for a consistent momentum-space interpretation of dipole amplitude and for its connection to the gluon content of the hadron~\cite{Gelis:2003vh,Blaizot:2004wu,Blaizot:2004wv,Dumitru:2005gt,Lappi:2013zma,Caucal:2025zkl}. }

-Recent phenomenological studies that combine improved BK evolution with higher-order impact-factor corrections have significantly advanced the description of DIS at small $x$~\cite{Mantysaari:2018zdd,Hanninen:2022gje,Ducloue:2019jmy,Casuga:2025etc}.
-Nevertheless, tensions with $\sigma_r^{c\bar c}$ (often with $\chi^2/\mathrm{d.o.f.}\gtrsim 2.5$) and the emergence of oscillations or negative regions in $S(k_T,x_B)$ can persist even in Bayesian fits~\cite{Casuga:2025etc,Casuga:2023dcf}.
-Taken together, these observations suggest that current analyses may be limited by the functional rigidity of standard analytic ans\"atze for the non-perturbative initial condition $N(r,x_0)$, motivating a more flexible, yet dynamics-constrained, determination of the dipole amplitude~\cite{Ducloue:2019jmy,Casuga:2025etc}.
-In a related direction, neural-network methods have also been explored for solving BK evolution and for reconstructing the dipole amplitude in the momentum space~\cite{Gao:2025dkn,Kou:2026iau}.